Tom Lee Park: One man rescues 32 lives

 Tom Lee witnessed M.E.
 Norman capsize in the swift current 15 mi downriver from Memphis at Cow Island Bend.
 Although he could not swim, he rescued 32 people with five trips to shore.
 Lee acted quickly, calmly and with no regard for his own safety, continuing to search after night fell.
 Because of his efforts, only 23 people died.

 Posthumous honors

 Tom Lee with President Calvin Coolidge in 1925.

-To honor the hero, the Memphis Engineers Club raised enough money to purchase a house for Lee and his wife.
+To honor the hero, the Memphis Engineers Club raised enough money to purchase a house for Lee and his wife in Klondike, a neighborhood in North Memphis.

 Tom Lee died of cancer on April 1, 1952 at John Gaston Hospital.
 Two years after his death, the park along the Memphis Riverfront was named in his honor and a granite obelisk was erected.
 The obelisk was destroyed once in 2003 in the aftermath of Hurricane Elvis and again during strong storms in May 2017.

 In October 2006, a bronze sculpture by artist David Alan Clark was erected in the park to commemorate the event and to honor the civil hero.
 The sculpture depicts the rescue of a survivor saved from drowning in the Mississippi River.